 IH translates select international works into English for publication, for starters from African, Latino, and Slavic writers.
-Our supportive team builds the best possible platform to launch Inner Hierarchy voices.
+Our supportive team is building the best possible platform to launch Inner Hierarchy voices.
 We are a women only, decentralized autonomous organization (DAO).

-Deeply appreciating and celebrating literary talent, we wish to provide fair and safe representation for marginalized creatives.
-IH embraces emerging and established artists, of which there are far more than we see today.
+Deeply appreciating and celebrating literary talent, we wish to provide fair and safe representation for marginalized, #ownvoices creatives.
+IH embraces emerging and established artists, of which there are far more than we see in print today.

 We intend to dissolve the dangerous parts of our cultural divide, so we can come closer and grow individually yet together, in the only way IH women know how, through love and language.

 Peaceful relations among all nations.
 It's that simple.